bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 [Getting started with an Amazon S3 data source (console)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-s3.html)

-While creating the data source, point to the correct data and metadata folders in your S3 bucket created in Step 2 above.
+While creating the data source, point to the correct source folder in the **source S3 bucket** created in Step 2 above.

 **Note** :